 Alcohol addiction is also sometimes commonly referred to as alcoholism and takes place when a person becomes reliant on alcohol.
 It can be applied to those who must drink every day and those who regularly drink too much with periods of abstinence in-between.
 In fact, alcohol addiction means that as a result of your drinking you are unable to live a happy life and this can look different depending on the person.

 Alcohol addiction is really no different to addiction to other drugs and is a recognised medical condition and responds well to treatment.
 Alcoholism can manifest as anything from binge drinking to daily use and its symptoms often include the following:

 - Trying unsuccessfully to cut back on drinking only to find you cannot

 - Developing tolerance and having to drink more to get the desired effect

 - Having physical withdrawal symptom

 What are the effects of Alcoholism?

 Alcoholism is a potentially fatal, complex and progressive disease.
 As a result of drinking, the alcoholic damages their physical, psychological, emotional, social and spiritual health.
-So it follows that in order to recover a treatment program must address all of these areas.
-Unless effective treatment and aftercare are sought the condition never gets better.
+In order to recover, a treatment program must address all of these areas.

 The residential alcohol treatment program at the Hader Clinic runs for 30, 60, or 90 days and uses the best evidence-based models available.
 Moreover, 24 hours a day, an enthusiastic and professional team of staff supports you from a medicated detox right the way through your holistic program.